Orlando: OIA MCO emergency communications | WFTV

 Read: Police: Man with gun arrested at Orlando airport threatened to kill wife

-"Everyone wants the information and they want it immediately," said Tom Draper, GOAA's director of airport operations.
-"And a lot of times in an emergency situation, we can't provide that."

-OIA now defends its response to the emergency, but it vows to improve communication with passengers.
+OIA defended its response to the 2017 incident, but it vowed to improve communication so passengers are aware of the nature of an emergency and how they should react to it.

 Read: Officials: Cannonball, guns, welding torches, ninja weapons among items confiscated at OIA